This is a true story of a miraculous wooden statue of the Holy Mother Mary that wept 101 times and shed blood from its hand.

 However, shortly after that, she faced a tough time.

-Towards the end of January of 1973, Sister Sasagawa began to notice a diminution of hearing in both ears.
+Towards the end of January of 1973, Sr. Sasagawa began to notice a diminution of hearing in both ears.

 On Friday, the 16th of March, when she went to answer a telephone call from the Motherhouse of the Handmaids, she suddenly realized that she had completely lost her hearing.